-The conditions of confinement that define most segregation units operate under a deterrence framework-namely, specific deterrence (DeJong, 1997; Stafford & Warr, 1993).
+The conditions of confinement that define most segregation units operate under a deterrence framework-namely specific deterrence (DeJong, 1997; Stafford & Warr, 1993).
 It has been argued that increasing the severity of punishment, through placement in more restrictive housing with less opportunities and privileges, constitutes a form of specific deterrence in that inmates who experience such conditions should be deterred from committing future offenses (Mears & Reisig, 2006; Pizarro & Stenius, 2004; Sundt, 2016; Ward & Werlich, 2003).
-Results from several studies have found that the traditional RH environments are significantly more severe and adverse than conditions associated with placement in the general population (K. King, Steiner, & Breach, 2008; Kurki & Morris, 2001).
+Results from several studies have found that the traditional RH environments are significantly more severe and adverse than conditions associated with placement in the general population (King, Steiner, & Breach, 2008; Kurki & Morris, 2001).
 Through this process, inmates who experience RH should be deterred from committing future infractions within the facility.
 Research on the area of deterrence, however, indicates that in most cases, deterrence as a correctional policy does not work (Cullen, 1995; Nagin, 2013; Paternoster, 1987; see generally, Pratt & Cullen, 2005).

-RH practices that operate under traditional deterrence frameworks are unlikely to produce positive effects, and may even explain the adverse effects associated with placement found in previous research (see, for example, Haney, 2003, 2006; Landenberger & Lipsey, 2005; Lovell et al., 2007).
+RH practices that operate under traditional deterrence frameworks are unlikely to produce positive effects, and may even explain the adverse effects associated with placement found in previous research (see for e.g., Haney, 2003, 2006; Landenberger & Lipsey, 2005; Lovell et al., 2007).
 For example, Miller and Young (1997) explored the relationship between levels of restriction and mental health outcomes in a small sample of inmates.
 When comparing three levels of restriction (i.e., general population, administrative detention, and disciplinary segregation), the researchers found that as the level of restriction increased, so too did rates of psychological distress.
 More specifically, feelings of hostility, inferiority, and irresistible impulses were significantly related to increases in the level of restriction (see also Miller, 1994).
-Although it is likely that locking inmates away in harsh, adverse environments will do little to achieve the objectives and goals of RH (Listwan, Sullivan, Agnew, Cullen, & Colvin, 2013), there is a substantial body of evidence on what promotes behavioral change that could inform existing practice.
-In light of the growing criticism over traditional segregation practices, a number of states have begun to alter the way violence and other serious misconduct is addressed within their facilities (Shames et al., 2015).3 described in previous research (see, for example, Haney, 2012).
-RH programs or units that are based on theories of effective correctional intervention, specifically programs that follow risk-needs-responsivity (RNR) principles, are likely to lead to an increase in prosocial behavior (Gendreau, Smith, & French, 2006; see generally, Lipsey & Cullen, 2007).
-A number of meta-analyses have confirmed that these correctional programs that adhere to these principles consistently achieve higher reductions in antisocial behavior than other programs-especially as compared with those under a deterrence framework (Andrews et al., 1990; A. C. Butler, Chapman, Forman, & Beck, 2006; Landenberger & Lipsey, 2005; McGuire, 2002).
+While it is likely that locking inmates away in harsh, adverse environments will do little to achieve the objectives and goals of RH (Listwan et al., 2013), there is a substantial body of evidence on what promotes behavioral change that could inform existing practice.
+In light of the growing criticism over traditional segregation practices, a number of states have begun to alter the way violence and other serious misconduct is addressed within their facilities (Shames et al., 2015).iii